 - Other personal documents as they will ask for some forms of ID.

 Which Amex card to get depends on your needs.
-But I assume that since you relocate to the US, that means you may need to travel back to your country to visit families and friends, so getting an Amex platinum card is good.
+But I assume that since you relocate to the US, you may need to travel back to your country to visit families and friends, so getting an Amex platinum card is good.
 It has a lot of travel benefits.
 And the signup bonus is very good too.
 You can sign up for an American Express Platinum card using my referral link if you want to support me.

-Once your Amex credit card is activated, then your Amex credit limit will count towards your total credit limit.
-So if you pay the balance on time or even before the due date, it will help your utilization rate.
+Once your Amex credit card is activated, then your Amex credit limit will count toward your total credit limit.
+So if you pay the balance on time or even before the due date, it will help to keep your utilization rate low.

-By saying this, I assume that you don’t buy a property but rent somewhere.
-Since you are going to make regular payments monthly, it helps your payment history when your rent is reported to the credit bureaus.
-Many real estate management companies do this as part of their regular service/contract so just check with yours.
+By saying this, I assume you don’t own a property but rent somewhere.
+Renting helps your payment history become stronger and more consistent when reported to the credit bureaus.
+Many real estate management companies do this as part of their regular service/contract, so check with yours.

-6. Set up auto payment for the utility bills, phone bill, and other regular bills
+7. Set up auto payment for the utility bills, phone bills, and other regular bills

 Now, if you want some quick tips, here they are:

-- After getting your Amex platinum card, wait for a few months before opening a suitable Chase card like the Chase Sapphire Preferred or Chase Sapphire Reserve.
-Depending on the sign-up bonus at the point of application, you can select either of these.
+- After getting your Amex platinum card, wait a few months before opening a suitable Chase card like the Chase Sapphire Preferred (My referral link) or Chase Sapphire Reserve.
+You can select either of these depending on the sign-up bonus at the point of application.

 - Before signing up for a new card, look at the sign-up bonuses and see if it is worth it.